NuVotifier/NuVotifier/usage.md

 ## Enabling the NuVotifier Server port

-NuVotifier allows for the server port to be turned off when NuVotifier is only being used to forward votes.
+NuVotifier allows for the server port to be turned off when NuVotifier is only receiving forwarded votes.
 This is only an option on Bukkit based servers, since it would not make logical sense for the port to be turned off on Bungee servers.

 If you are receiving votes from a server list directly on the server in question (votes are not being forwarded through plugin